 NAKAMOTO: BRPD Chief Murphy Paul resigns; mayor's office, NAACP issue statements

-BATON ROUGE - Sources within the City of Baton Rouge confirmed to the WBRZ Investigative Unit that Baton Rouge Police Chief Murphy Paul submitted his resignation as Chief of Police.
+BATON ROUGE - Baton Rouge Police Chief Murphy Paul plans to resign as Chief of Police in the coming months.

-Those sources said more details are expected to come out today, but were not immediately clear.

 The resignation won’t be immediate.
-Sources said Paul is expected to remain in place until Mayor Sharon Weston Broome can name a replacement.
+Paul is expected to remain in place until Mayor Sharon Weston Broome can name a replacement.

+Watch the mayor's address on the departure of Chief Paul on WBRZ Plus here at 11 a.m..

 Mayor Sharon Weston Broome issued the following statement regarding his resignation: